OData/ODataConnectedService/README.md

 ### Contribution

-There are many ways for you to contribute to OData .NET.
+There are many ways for you to contribute to OData Connected services.
 The easiest way is to participate in discussion of features and issues.
 You can also contribute by sending pull requests of features or bug fixes to us.
 Contribution to the documentations is also highly welcomed.
 Please refer to the [CONTRIBUTING.md](https://github.com/OData/ODataConnectedService/CONTRIBUTING.md) for more details.

 ###  Support

 - Issues: Report issues on [Github issues](https://github.com/OData/ODataConnectedService/issues).
 - Questions: Ask questions on [Stack Overflow](http://stackoverflow.com/questions/ask?tags=odata).
 - Feedback: Please send mails to [odatafeedback@microsoft.com](mailto:odatafeedback@microsoft.com).
-- Team blog: Please visit [http://blogs.msdn.com/b/odatateam/](http://blogs.msdn.com/b/odatateam/) and [http://www.odata.org/blog/](http://www.odata.org/blog/).
+- Team blog: Please visit [https://docs.microsoft.com/odata/](http://blogs.msdn.com/b/odatateam/) and [http://www.odata.org/blog/](http://www.odata.org/blog/).

 ### Code of Conduct